 In this paper we present evidence from financial literacy surveys around the world, with a special focus on women so as to provide insights into the financial literacy gender gap.
-We build on the work of Lusardi and Mitchell (2011b; 2014) that compares financial literacy in twelve countries, but we perform additional analyses on a subset of those countries.
-We use data from American, Dutch, and German surveys to evaluate levels of financial literacy via both objective and subjective measures.
-One advantage of using data from these countries is that we were able to coordinate the data collection effort and use information that is strictly comparable across countries.
-Moreover, we can make use of institutional characteristics, such as differences in East and West Germany, to gain additional insight into the roots of gender differences in financial literacy.
+We build on the work of Lusardi and Mitchell (2011b; 2014) that compares financial literacy in fourteen countries, but we perform additional analyses on a subset of those countries.1 Our work complements recent findings from the 2015 S&P Global Financial Literacy Survey, which collected data from 143 countries (Klapper, Lusardi, and van Oudheusden, 2015).
+Specifically, we use data from American, Dutch, and German surveys to evaluate levels of financial literacy via both objective and subjective measures.
+Moreover, comparing these three countries, we document new evidence on the gender gap and possible explanations.
+One advantage of using data from these countries is that we were able to coordinate the data collection efforts so as to result in information that is strictly comparable across countries.
+The measure of financial literacy is based on responses to a set of three questions, which have become known as the Big Three (Hastings, Madrian, and Skimmyhorn, 2013).
+These questions have been used extensively not only across countries but also in surveys that cover different population subgroups.
+In addition to the evidence resulting from surveys with these three questions, we discuss findings from surveys containing a broader set of financial literacy questions.
+Furthermore, we cite a multitude of existing studies which examine different measures of financial literacy.